hoprnet/hoprnet/packages/utils/crates/utils-log/README.md

 #### Installing `JsLogger` backend in WASM context

 The `JsLogger` backend should be installed as soon as the crate is loaded in the WASM context.
-A suitable place would be the `xyz_set_panic_hook` in crate's `lib.rs` as this function is typically called immediately after the WASM binary has been loaded.
+A suitable place would be the `xyz_initialize_crate` in crate's `lib.rs` as this function is typically called immediately after the WASM binary has been loaded.

 Here's an example: